MrCodeGuy/Tag1/README.md

 It is a tag game in python
 ## Requirments

-PLEASE NOTE: You need playsound downloaded in your computer.
+-Python
-Also, you need python.
+-Playsound

-# How To Play
+## How To Play
-The turtle on the right moves using the WASD keys.
-The turtle needs to touch the balll (which is the other okayer) to win.
+The turtle on the left  moves using the WASD keys.
+The turtle needs to touch the ball (the other player) to win.
 The ball moves using the arrow keys.
-It needs to run a way from the turtle.
+The goal is to evade the turtle.

-# About the Code
+## About
 The code uses the turtle module on python and it uses the playsound module.

-# Conclusion
+## Conclusion
-If you have any dislikes please write it down on the issues and I will respond to them.
+If you have any dislikes please open an issue or a PR and I will respond to them.